 Setting up a PEP development machine on Windows

 When working on MS-Windows, you'll probably want to develop using Microsoft Visual Studio.
 This page describes how to get such a dev box set up.
-There is also a page describing how to set up a Windows runner for gitlab CI jobs.

 Get privileged